munrocape/369/review_topics.md

 #### Why are TLBs effective?

+99% hit rate

 #### How are TLBs managed?

+os or hardware

 #### What happens on a TLB miss fault?

 #### What is the difference between a hardware and software managed TLB?

+flexibility of data structure, speed?

 ## Page Faults